odinuv/web/en/apv/walkthrough/templates/index.md

 {% include /en/apv/walkthrough/templates/template-1.latte %}
 {% endhighlight %}

+{: .note}
+Latte templating engine evolves like any other software.
+Newer version can have trouble to run in older PHP environment.
+Check if your Latte versions supports your PHP version.
+In case that you need older release of Latte, simply click [releases tab](https://github.com/nette/latte/releases) on GitHub and and download older one.
+Latte 3.x requires PHP 7.x to run, if you do not have one, download older version, e.g. 2.4.x which runs with PHP 5.4.

 Now, let's see what has happened.
 The template looks like a standard HTML document (with the file extension `latte`), there are some additional features however.
 In the template above I used `{$pageTitle}` which